20 zip codes·Updated May 2026

 About the Fort Worth Rental Market

-The median asking rent across Fort Worth, TX is currently $1,594/month, based on active rental listings across 15 zip codes.
-Median asking rents have increased by +0.9% over the past 12 months.
+The median asking rent across Fort Worth, TX is currently $1,673/month, based on active rental listings across 20 zip codes.
+Median asking rents have decreased by -0.1% over the past 12 months.

-Rental listings in the area spend an average of 37 days on market before being leased, suggesting a more tenant-friendly market.
+Rental listings in the area spend an average of 31 days on market before being leased.

 The HUD Fair Market Rent for a 2-bedroom in the Fort Worth metro area is $2,030/month.
 Current median asking rents are near or below the FMR for this area.